Adrian Țofei, January 2015

 - New York City Horror Film Festival – New York City, NY, US, 18 years – RHoFa40, MMGe15, GGe10, MMGe50

-- Strasbourg European Fantastic Film Festival: FEFFS – Strasbourg, France, 13 years – MIFF, MMGe25, DC55
+- Strasbourg European Fantastic Film Festival: FEFFS (focused on European genre films) – Strasbourg, France, 13 years – MIFF, MMGe25, DC55

 - Telluride Horror Show – Telluride, Colorado, US, 11 years – RHoFa20, MMHo13, noMMHoSF5, MMGe50